 articles: image system

 The story body consists of several embedded visual components, the most important of which is the image, and image collection component.
-Several more flexible features were added, such as new sizes, thumbnails and breakout images, sizes adding a border for an image with a white background, the ability to choose whether to stack image collections, and image zoom, the ability for a reader to enlarge an image to full screen on one click and exit that state via scrolling further, and new video formats for signaling related, sponsored or original content.
+Several more flexible features were added, such as new sizes, thumbnails and outdented images, adding an optional border for silhouetted imagery on white, the ability to choose whether to stack image collections, and image zoom, the ability for a reader to enlarge an image to full screen on one click and exit that state via scrolling away, and new video formats for signaling related, sponsored or original content.

 articles: ARTICLE contents & anchor links